Jets ponder options after trading for 3rd pick in NFL draft

 New York will undoubtedly acquire one of the young talents to compete with veterans Josh McCown and Teddy Bridgewater for the starting job, leaving the rest of the young quarterbacks, Bryce Petty, Christian Hackenberg and Joel Stave, fighting to justify their spots on the roster.

-Once they whiffed on Kirk Cousins, both McCown and Bridgewater were brought into the organization on one-year deals to presumably groom the future face of
+Once they whiffed on Kirk Cousins, both McCown and Bridgewater were brought into the organization on one-year deals to presumably groom the future face of the franchise.

 Despite McCown’s resurgent 2017 display, the 38-year-old is clearly not the long-term solution under center.